 Sometimes that’s all they need is just a little additional time to dry out.
 You might even want to aim a low fan on them to speed up the process!

 You can also freeze them if you like.
-Place them in an even layer on a tray, and once they’re frozen solid they can be transferred to a zip-top bag.
+Place them in an even layer on a tray, and once they’re frozen solid, transfer them to a zip-top bag.
 They’ll thaw quickly at room temp.

 Horizontal close-up image of no-bake chocolate oatmeal cookies with oats in the foreground.